ouafnico/BananaPi-Archlinux/README.md

 # BananaPi-Archlinux
-How to install Archlinux on BananaPi M1 with last kernel.
+How to install Archlinux on BananaPi M1 with kernel 4.4.x.
+Actually I'm not using 4.5.x because of a big with STMMAC driver (ethernet) not yet fixed.

 Didn't try it on other models...

 Follow these steps :